-To answer the questions and address the confusion, Shire US, makers of the once-daily ADHD treatment Adderall XR[®] (mixed salts of a single-entity amphetamine product), is sponsoring for the fifth consecutive year ADHD Experts on Call, a national tollfree telephone hotline (1-888-ASK-ADHD).
-An online forum is also available at www.ADHD ExpertsOnCall.com.
-Callers can speak one-on-one with leading English- and Spanish-speaking ADHD experts, including doctors, school nurses, teachers, and advocates.
-Callers also may request a free booklet about ADHD with information on symptoms, diagnosis, and available treatment options.
+To answer the questions and confusion, Shire US, makers of once-daily ADHD treatment Adderall XRTM (mixed salts of a singleentity amphetamine product), is sponsoring for the fourth consecutive year ADHD Experts on Call, a national toll-free telephone hotline (1-888-ASK-ADHD) that allows callers to speak one-on-one with leading English- and Spanishspeaking ADHD experts, including doctors, school nurses, teachers, and advocates.
+Callers also may request a free booklet about ADHD with information on symptoms, diagnosis, and treatment options.